cyipt/popupCycleways/README.md

   - high cycling potential
   - road space that could be re-allocated

-in the context of increased for demand for cycling to keyworker workplaces.
+in the context of increased demand for cycling to keyworker workplaces.

-It is based on an analysis of data generated for the Department for Transport funded projects the Propensity to Cycle Tool (PCT) and the Cycling Infrastructure Prioritisation Toolkit (CyIPT).
+It is based on an analysis of data generated for Department for Transport funded projects the Propensity to Cycle Tool (PCT) and the Cycling Infrastructure Prioritisation Toolkit (CyIPT).

-To overcome issues associated with doing this at a national level and elicit feedback on the methods and preliminary results, we ran the analysis on a sample of cities.
-We chose the top 5 in terms of absolute long-term cycling potential (London, Birmingham, Manchester, Leeds, Liverpool) plus an additional 5 cities that have active advocacy groups (Newcastle, Sheffield, Cambridge, Bristol, Leicester).
-Estimates of current and potential numbers who could cycle to work in these cities is presented in the table below.
+As an initial analysis, to elicit feedback on the methods and preliminary results, we have focused on a sample of major cities.
+We hope this can be further developed and expanded in due course to provide nationwide coverage.

+We chose the top 5 cities in terms of absolute long-term cycling potential (London, Birmingham, Manchester, Leeds, Liverpool) plus an additional 5 cities that have active advocacy groups (Newcastle, Sheffield, Cambridge, Bristol, Leicester).
+Estimates of current and potential numbers of commuters who could cycle to work in these cities are presented in the table below.
 <!-- We did this by analysing data from the PCT project and selecting the top 10 cities in terms of long term cycling potential, plus Sheffield and Cambridge, : -->

 | name       |     all | bicycle | dutch\_slc |